Moses Kamya, Ph.D., is Deputy Commissioner of Shared Services, NYS Office of General Services

 Kamya has more than 30 years of experience in information technology and New York State government.
 His career has combined his passion for public service and the power of technology to transform the way government delivers to the community it serves.
-Before joining the Office of Attorney General, he served as CCIO of the New York State ITS Administrative and General Services cluster.
+Before joining NYS OGS he was the CIO for the Office of Attorney General, and served as CCIO of the New York State ITS Administrative and General Services cluster.

 Before rejoining GOER, Moses was an Enterprise Information Architect at the NYS Office of the State Comptroller where he led the development of the Public Authority Reporting Information System (PARIS).
 Prior to that, he was the Director of the Unemployment Insurance Systems Modernization at the NYS Department of Labor.
 His career also includes private sector work as a Managing Principal Consultant with Oracle Corporation.
 Moses started his state career as a student intern at GOER and became Assistant Director for Research and IT.